jingquanalex/workshop_threejs_2021/readme.md

 float sLambert = max(dot(vNormal, lightPos), 0.0);
 ```

-To replicate the three.js `MeshLambertMaterial` shading result, we will use the ambient light, directional light, and the material uniform variables defined above.
-The ambient light and the diffuse light values are summed to produce the final intensity of the reflected light of each fragment (covering the mesh object surface), and this intensity value is multiplied with the object material color and the directional light color.
-The final color value is then written out to the fragment (via `gl_FragColor`) and drawn to the frame buffer.
+To replicate the three.js `MeshLambertMaterial` shading, we will use the ambient light, directional light, and the uniform variables defined above.
+The ambient light and the diffuse light values are summed to produce the final intensity of the reflected light, and this intensity value is multiplied by the object material's color and the directional light's color.
+The final color value is then written out to the fragment (via `gl_FragColor`) and drawn to the framebuffer.

 ```glsl
 float ambient = lightAmbientValue;